aiPGAB/PMAT2/README.md

 - Implemented the assembly of animal and plant organellar genomes.
 - Enhanced the genome graph untangling functionality for organellar genomes, enabling resolution of more complex structures.
 - Parallelized key steps in the workflow, significantly improving runtime efficiency.

+PMAT version 2.0.1 (25/2/1)</br>
+Updates:

+- Added `orgAss` module to evaluate the completeness of the assembly results.

 ## <a name="C9">Citing PMAT2</a>